olaideakinbode/simple_shell/README.md

-This is readme file for simple-shell team project
+This is readme file for simple-shell team project(olaide and muiz)